abhijeetkalsi/drupal-docker/README.md

 **Environment Variable**

-Please refer to example.env to how to work on environment variable using `.ENV` file
+Please refer to example.env to how to work on environment variables using `.ENV` file

 ### DRUSH